 We hope that this guide has given you enough resources and inspiration to become your point of reference for a career change.
 It’s not about what you are doing tomorrow, it’s about what you do with your professional life and for this reason deciding can be split into steps and broken down into actions.
 This guide is supposed to get you started with making a career change move by giving you all the resources you need, the advice and tools.
 Career change is one of the biggest decisions you will ever make in your life and it’s vitally important to make the move right.

 No worries.
 Let us send you a copy so you can read it when it’s convenient for you.
 Just let us know where to send it.

-Career change can be more successful if you look at it as a process, rather than a single step.
-And a process made of many steps means that you can go back and forth as you wish, for example, if you find a career is paid too little and that money for you is important, then simply make a few steps back into this guide and choose a different niche.
+A career change can be more successful if you look at it as a process, rather than a single step.
+And a process made of many steps means that you can go back and forth as you wish, for example, if you find a career is paid too little and that money for you is important, then simply take a few steps back into this guide and choose a different niche.